stared/jekyll-blog-pre-2022/_posts/2016-02-09-d3js-icm-kfnrd.markdown

 I had a few data pieces in mind, but let them to choose their topic.
 It introduced some initial chaos, but I wanted to makes sure they have data they like and they are able to pick a sensible dataset.

 Some projects required data wrangling, which they did in C++, C# and Perl.
 I was tempted to show Python but it was not enough time.
-I only showed [one Python script (Jupter Notebook) to scrape Stack Overflow Jobs data](https://github.com/stared/Jobs-on-Stack-Visualisation/blob/master/careers%20data%20downloading.ipynb) and explained it step by step.
+I only showed [one Python script (Jupyter Notebook) to scrape Stack Overflow Jobs data](https://github.com/stared/Jobs-on-Stack-Visualisation/blob/master/careers%20data%20downloading.ipynb) and explained it step by step.

 Force-directed graph is a black hole - once I showed it, all of the participants wanted to use it.
 I have mixed feelings about it - I love them (TagOverflow, Themes of Polish Books, etc), but it is more high-level than the core D3.js API.
 And projects were not as diverse as they might have been.